-- Dexter has gone done this route.
+- Dexter has gone down this route.
 The first season was a somewhat loose, but still faithful, adaptation of the original novel.
 The second season after that used some elements from the later books, but mostly went on its own.
 After that, the series has gone down its own path.

 - The first series of The Last Detective was based upon Leslie Thomas' "Dangerous Davies" novels, but the next three were entirely original plots.